samnabi/shopkit/readme.md

 ## Install

-Download the latest version of Shopkit from the [releases page](https://github.com/samnabi/shopkit/releases), or clone it using git:
+Download the latest version of Shopkit from the [releases page](https://github.com/samnabi/shopkit/releases), or install with git:

     git clone --recursive https://github.com/samnabi/shopkit.git